TamakoHe/ESD-Lab3/Report.typ

 For task 3 and 4, we find that the load's weight-output voltage relation is not linear.
-The datasheet of this load cell says that the proper exciting voltage is 3\~10 V. That might caused by large exciting voltage of $5-(-5)=10 V$ which was near the upper bound.
+The datasheet of this load cell says that the proper exciting voltage is 3\~10 V [3].
+That might caused by large exciting voltage of $5-(-5)=10 V$ which was near the upper bound.
+In future testing, the $-5 V$ can be modified to $0V$.
 == Conclusion
 Through this lab session, we constructed an two-stage instrument amplifier with 3 op amp.
 And we also utilized this amplifier to measure the characters of a load cell.
 Amplifier which can make the signal larger without unexpected modification, is essential for signal processing and
 relative electronic industries.
 Understanding the principles of operation amplifier is the basic skills of electronic engineering.
 == References
 // https://en.wikipedia.org/wiki/Operational_amplifier
 // https://toshiba.semicon-storage.com/eu/semiconductor/knowledge/faq/linear_opamp/why-is-feedback-used-in-op-amps.html